Umer-Faruk/Pygame_projects/Mysuparman/README.md

 unzip that will contain .exe to start game

 .use up and down arrow to move up and down
-.number 1 and 2 to control valume
+.number 1 and 2 to control volume